Discover Vermont, One Story at a Time 🏔️

 So grab a napkin, hop in the car, and follow your cravings.
 And if you think the trail ends here – it doesn’t.
 There’s always more to discover in the land of maple, mountains, and one unforgettable scoop at a time.

-Top Independent Ice Cream Shops in Vermont
+Best Local Ice Cream Shops in Vermont Beyond Ben and Jerry’s

 Vermont is known for a lot of things: stunning fall foliage, maple syrup, winding dirt roads, and, of course, Ben & Jerry’s.
 Tourists line up at the Waterbury factory each summer for a scoop of Cherry Garcia or a tour of the flavor graveyard.
 And while there’s nothing wrong with grabbing a pint of Half Baked, there’s so much more to Vermont’s ice cream scene than one famous brand.